 • what health care options are available to individuals and whether they qualify for financial assistance

-Employers that offer health plans but have fewer than 50 full-time or full-time equivalent employees are still required to report using forms 1094-C and 1095-C, starting with the 2015 tax year.
-While reporting for the 2014 tax year is not required, it is encouraged by the IRS.
+Employers that offer health plans but have fewer than 50 full-time or full-time equivalent employees are still required to report using forms 1094-C and 1095-C.

 Get every deduction